 Keep context tied to the right project, repo, workspace, team, or client.

-Surface the right memory before an agent acts.
+Surface the right memory before an agent acts — not after it repeats a mistake.

-Every correction, fix, and decision makes the next session better.
+Every correction, fix, and decision makes the next session better than the last.

 One memory layer, three ways in: a stream of what your project learned, a map of how it connects, and portable bundles for handing context to the next person or agent.

-A time-ordered stream of decisions, lessons, fixes, and corrections — captured from real sessions, not written after the fact.
+A live ledger of decisions, lessons, fixes, and corrections — captured while the work happens, reviewable in seconds.

-A connected map of your project’s memory: which decisions touch which files, what a change is likely to break.
+Read more →A connected map of your project’s memory: which decisions touch which files, and what a change is about to break.

-Scoped, revocable bundles of project memory for onboarding, handoffs, and client work.
+Read more →Scoped, revocable bundles of project memory for onboarding, handoffs, and client work — open by link, expire on schedule.

 Start with a small workspace.
 Capture a few real decisions, runbooks, and agent corrections, then test whether the next AI coding session starts with the right context.

 Capture decisions, guardrails, prior fixes, runbooks, and agent corrections once.
-Reuse them across future agents, tools, and teammates.
+Reuse them across future sessions, agents, and teammates.